 - Considering the consequences of each potential action or reaction.

-What about coping skills for anxiety?
+What coping skills help with anxiety?

 - Identifying triggers